-• Film, television, and live theatrical production expenses.
+Code X. Film, television, and theatrical production expenditures.
 The corporation will provide a statement that describes the film, television, or live theatrical production generating these expenses.
 If you didn't materially participate in the activity, use Form 8582 to determine the amount that can be reported on Schedule E (Form 1040), line 28, column (g).
 If you materially participated in the production activity, report the deduction on Schedule E (Form 1040), line 28, column (i).